softindex/datakernel/examples/README.md

 If you are up to more complicated web applications, there are [Global applications](#global-web-applications) examples - see how to utilize Global components for developing scalable web applications.

-Please note, that to run any of the examples in your console, you should first clone the project from Github:
+Please note, that to run any of the examples in your console, you should first clone the project from GitHub:

 ```
 $ git clone https://github.com/softindex/datakernel.git